lkmeta/System-Development-for-Prediction-of-Static-Analysis-Metrics-of-Source-Code/README.md

 # System Development for Prediction of Static Analysis Metrics of Source Code

-This is the code repository for the diploma thesis that was conducted in the department of Electrical and Computer Engineering of Aristotle University of Thessaloniki, in the academic year 2022-2023.
+This is the code repository for the diploma thesis completed in the department of Electrical and Computer Engineering at Aristotle University of Thessaloniki during the academic year 2022-2023.

 ## **Abstract**